extrange/renovate-config/README.md

 Used by default for all my repos.

-Main considerations:

-- Automerging via PR, once a week, to reduce noise, but still give me visibility.
+- Run on early mondays, to reduce noise.
 If too noisy consider using `automergeType: branch` instead (but setup tests first)
+- Automerge all major/minor/patch updates if tests pass
 - Pin dependencies to avoid [silent problems]
-- Group all updates together, while overriding `lockFileMaintenance` to be `true`
+- Group all non-major updates together, while overriding `lockFileMaintenance` to be `true`

 [silent problems]: https://docs.renovatebot.com/dependency-pinning/#upgrading-pinned-versions